anika2404/Medicine-Reminder-Web-app/README.md

 - Auto Reminder Alerts – Triggers voice and visual notifications at set times.

--Edit / Delete Reminders – Manage your medicines easily anytime.
+- Edit / Delete Reminders – Manage your medicines easily anytime.

 # How It Works

-User adds medicine details (name, dosage, and time).
+1.User adds medicine details (name, dosage, and time).

-App saves the reminder data in local storage.
+2.App saves the reminder data in local storage.

-When the set time arrives:
+3.When the set time arrives:

 A browser notification and voice reminder are triggered.

-The voice reminder says something like:
+ex:-The voice reminder says something like:
 “It’s time to take your Paracetamol — 1 tablet.”

 Reminders stay saved even after refreshing or closing the browser.